doivglser/mindevenviro-fanciful/README.md

 * from TTY1: shi3lD.sh (network-manager)

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamd daemons are running.
 While running shi3lD.sh Firefox-ESR will be killed after each MAC-puffing.
 This script	runs only on systems without network-managers.
+PLEASE DON'T USE shi3lD.sh, IF YOU WANT TO LOGIN TO: facebook.com, or a free-web-mail-service (Or Firefox will open your previous session and you loose a MAC-ADDRESS and an IP-ADDRESS).

 # On X, running vtwm:

-* Firefox
+* Firefox-ESR

 type: localhost/dwww for dwww. ( dwww collects information from /usr/share/{man,doc} )